-- Advises and represents clients in numerous disputes (i.e. international arbitration, mediation and adjudication proceedings) regarding the construction of offshore wind farms in the German North Sea.
+- Advises and represents clients in numerous disputes regarding the construction of offshore wind farms in the German North Sea.

-- Represents a German group of companies in a dispute regarding the rehabilitation of a nuclear power plant in Europe.
+- Represented a German group of companies in a dispute regarding the rehabilitation of a nuclear power plant in Europe.

-- Represents a German pharmaceutical company in a dispute with a Korean pharmaceutical company over the dissolution of a joint venture.
+- Represented a German pharmaceutical company in a dispute with a Korean pharmaceutical company over the dissolution of a joint venture.

-- Represents a German group of companies in a litigation over its contractual relationship with a Russian joint venture.
+- Represented a German group of companies in a litigation over its contractual relationship with a Russian joint venture.

-- Advised a German DAX30-company in a dispute with the European Union regarding the reprocessing of nuclear material.
+- Advised a German DAX30-company in a dispute with the EU regarding the reprocessing of nuclear material.

 - Germany (2011)

-Co-author, "The Complete but Unofficial Guide to the Willem C. Vis International Commercial Arbitration Moot," Verlag C.H.
-Beck, 3rd edition, München 2015
+Co-author "The Complete but Unofficial Guide to the Willem C. Vis Arbitration Moot", C.H.
+Beck, 1st edition 2012 to 5th edition 2019

 Author, "Conflicting Arbitration Clauses and the Battle of the Forms," Dispute Resolution Journal, November 2010 – January 2011